European Literary Trails: Study Abroad Program

 bullet

 CONDUCT BY A FOREIGN GUEST: Because you will be a visitor, a foreign guest, in the countries of our destination, and because you will be representing not only Radford University, but also your country, you will have to be conscious of your manner of conduct.
-That includes attention to some of your habitual behaviors: being polite, open-minded and understanding, etc. You may be shocked to learn that our countrymen tend to be stereotyped in some European countries as "loud" or "obnoxious" in the hotels, in the museums, in the streets and restaurants), and "demanding service" just because they are "paying for it."
+That includes attention to some of your habitual behaviors: being polite, open-minded and understanding, etc. You may be shocked to learn that our countrymen tend to be stereotyped in some European countries as "loud" or "obnoxious" in the hotels, in the museums, in the streets and restaurants.
 Do all you can not to perpetuate this stereotype.
-There are no inherent privileges or considerations attached to being an American.

 bullet

-LAWS of the host countryWherever you are, you are under strict obligation to obey all laws of the host country--particularly including laws concerning the purchase, possession, use, or distribution of "illicit or controlled substances."
-Neither Radford University, nor the United States will tolerate "behavior that is illegal, obnoxious, or embarrassing" to our study abroad group.
+LAWS of the host countryWherever you are, you are under strict obligation to obey the laws of the host country--particularly laws concerning the purchase, possession, use, or distribution of "illicit or controlled substances."
+Neither Radford University, nor your country will tolerate "behavior that is illegal, obnoxious, or embarrassing."
 This applies to big offenses, as well as to such "minor" offenses as removing objects from restaurants or hotels.
 For instance, consider that taking ashtrays or "shooters" from restaurants as souvenirs is stealing.

 bullet

-SAFE & PROPER CONDUCT: Your proper behavior will include being on guard with strangers (as in “no flirting").
-If you can't help it, absolutely do not bring your new acquaintances to your room.
-You will share rooms with other Program participants and you are NOT to offend their sensibilities and need for privacy.
-Conversely, do not go to your new acquaintances' rooms in hotels at any time--you are potentially putting yourself in grave danger and there is nothing that your professor or your fellow-travelers can do to help you (should you need help).
+SAFE & PROPER CONDUCT: Your proper behavior will include being on guard with strangers (as in “flirting").
+If you can't help it, absolutely do not bring your new acquaintances to your hotel room and do not go to your new acquaintances' rooms/apartments at any time--you are potentially putting yourself in grave danger and there is nothing that your professor or your fellow-travelers can do to help you (should you need help).

 bullet